InBlast/NarrativeDocumentation/README.md

 ### NPC Activity Configuration
 **_Narrative Base class :_ UNPCActivityConfiguration** (DataAsset)

+The NPC configuration is the list of the activities an NPC can perform.

 | Variable Name |Variable Type| Description |
 | ---- |---|----------|
 |Rescore interval|float|How often we want to re-score our goals, which may change our current activity|